onap/dcaegen2/platformdoc/docs/components/dcae-cli/walkthrough.md

 }
 ```

-Your application configuration would look like:
+The  application configuration would look like:

 ```
 {